Bone Densitometry is an exam used by physicians to assess bone density, (the mineral content of your bones) in an effort to diagnosis Bone Loss

 You may eat normally on the day of the test.
 If you are taking Calcium supplements avoid taking these for 24 hours prior to the exam.
 Wear loose comfortable clothing without buttons, zippers or snaps if possible.
 Inform your Doctor and the Technologist if you have received Barium or any other contrast media or radioisotope during a CT or other scan in the last 10-14 days.
 If so you may have to reschedule for a later time.
 As always inform your Doctor and the Technologist if there is a chance you may be pregnant.

 You will be asked to fill out a brief form (Bone Densitometry Screening Form) prior to having your procedure done.
 This form may be filled out in advance of your arrival by clicking here and printing the form.

 The established standard in use today is Dual-energy X-ray Absorptiometry, or DEXA.

 Measurements are most commonly taken of your lower spine and both hips .
-This is the method used here at the NYU Clinical Cancer Center.
+This is the method used here at the Perlmutter Cancer Center.

 The exam is preformed with the patients comfortably lying down on their backs.
 During the spinal portion of the examination your legs will be raised and resting on a soft foam cushion which straightens your spine.
 When examining your hips your feet will be placed in a brace to rotate your hips inward.
 The scanner slowly passes above the areas of interest as it collects information which will be used to make a diagnosis.